emilyforst/emilyforst.github.io/_posts/2017-10-24-recursion-part-1.md

 ## Traversing Arrays

 Let's say we're asked to write a function to find out if an array contains only integers.
 If all its elements are integers, then we return `true`, otherwise, `false`.
 However, we have a single constraint.
 The essential logic of our code must run in a language that has no loops.
 It also has no array methods like forEach().
-It does have the equivalent of `Number.isInteger()`, but of course, we won't be able to use it to check the entire array at once[^footnote].
+It does have the equivalent of `Number.isInteger()`, but of course, we won't be able to use it to check the entire array at once.
 Where do we start?

-[^footnote]: If you pass `Number.isInteger()` an array, it will always return `false` because an array is not an integer.
-Interestingly enough, arrays are implimented as objects in JavaScript.
-They have additional properties and methods, but `typeof []` will return `'object'`

 ### Breaking Down The Logic